 This wasn’t to the liking of Demetrius Poliorcetes, a Macedonian nobleman who would eventually become King of Macedon.

-in 304 B.C. he took his newly invented battering ram along with 150 ships to the island of Rhodes and besieged it in order to encourage them to change their minds regarding their neutrality and close relations with the ruler of Egypt.
+in 304 B.C. he took his newly invented battering ram along with 150 ships to the island of Rhodes and besieged it to encourage them to change their minds regarding their neutrality and close relations with the ruler of Egypt.

 It didn’t help.
 After one year he needed to abandon his siege and to celebrate this famous victory, the Rhodians erected the Colossus of Rhodes, the tallest statue in the world at that time.